zest-derm/Zest-Fulcrum/Standard_Cases.md

 - **Weight-based dosing** should be considered where applicable
 - **JAK inhibitors** should include appropriate warnings (VTE, CV risk)
 - **Cost savings** calculations should reflect formulary differences

-## Notes

-- These cases use "Neil Jairath" as the provider to maintain consistency
-- MRNs follow a pattern: 10001-10012 for Aetna, 20001-20013 for United
-- Cases are designed to test edge cases and various clinical scenarios
-- Each case should be documented with recommendations, provider decisions, and outcomes